Saicheg/nosql-lecture/DEMO.md

 ```

 * Regardless of how many friends a user has, we can efficiently tell (O(1)) whether userX is a
-friend of userY or not
+friend of userY or not:

 ```
 sismember friends:leto jessica